containeroo/website/content/en/docs/cloudflare-operator/guides/dynamic_ip.md

 ### Using jq

-You can use regex or jq filters to extract an IP address from the response.
+You can use [jq](https://stedolan.github.io/jq/) to filter the response content.

 Here is an example for ipify.org: